 Non-Diversification Risk.
-Because the Fund is non-diversified and can invest a greater portion of its assets in securities of individual issuers than a diversified fund, changes in the market value of a single investment could cause greater fluctuations in Share price than would occur in a diversified fund.
+Because the Fund is "non-diversified" it can invest a greater portion of its assets in securities of individual issuers than a "diversified" fund.
+As a result, the changes in the market value of a single investment could cause greater fluctuations in the price of Shares than would occur in a diversified fund.
 This may increase the Fund's volatility and cause the performance of a relatively small number of issuers to have a greater impact on the Fund's performance.